sapori-saperi

 Day 8: Friday

 We've saved the best for last.
 Today we have the unique experience of living the life of a professional fisherman.
 Aboard the Pintus family boat, you follow the course of the dolphins along the coastline of Sulcis and the islands of Sant’Antioco and San Pietro.
 From fisherman Mauro you’ll learn about the fish and the coast you’re passing and can participate in drawing up the nets.
 You’ll feel the excitement and trepidation of discovering what emerges from the sea.
 Mauro's wife Roberta offers you a fabulous lunch cooked on board from the day’s catch.
 After lunch Mauro reaches for his guitar and he and Roberta serenade us with Sardinian songs.
-For dinner we return to Tratalias for traditional roast piglet.
+For dinner we return to MuMA Hostel for dinner in their restaurant.

 Accommodation: MuMa Hostel, Sant’Antioco | Meals: breakfast, lunch, dinner